rosekamallove/music-expanse/Readme.md

 - ### To run the development server:

-    - Whenever you make a change to the database run the following command :
+    - Whenever you make a change to the database run the following command:

-            pyhton3 ./manage.py makemigrations
+            pyhton ./manage.py makemigrations
-            pyhton3 ./manage.py migrate
+            pyhton ./manage.py migrate

-    - To run the server type command
+    - To run the server run the following command:

-            pyhton3 ./manage.py runserver
+            pyhton ./manage.py runserver

 </br>
 <hr>

-- ### NPM Packages
+- ### Node Packages

     - _```babel```_ transpiles our code to work with all the different browsers.
     - _```webpack```_ transpiles and bundles all of our javascript into a single file with no spaces hence, optimizing our code.